survivejs/webpack-book/manuscript/output/02_library_output.md

 ## `var`

-The demonstration project of ours uses `var` by default through configuration like this:
+The demonstration project of ours uses `var` by default through configuration:

 **webpack.lib.js**